barumau/pandunia/eng/103_lexitipe.md

 ## Introduction

+Pandunia has a grammar that is systematic, regular but also rather flexible.
 One of the first things that a person notices about Pandunia is that its words don't ever change.
 Most words in Pandunia have one unchanging form, which does not change according to number, case, gender, tense, mood or